quantumlib/Cirq/docs/dev/development.md

     ```bash
     add2virtualenv <paste modules from last command>
     ```
-    (Typically `add2virtualenv` is not executable using xargs, so this two step process is necessary.)
+    (Typically `add2virtualenv` is not executable using `xargs`, so this two step process is necessary.)

 ## Editable installs